By Reginald Stuart

 To continue education, most institutions have quickly shifted to online Internet education techniques in place of traditional classrooms for much of the remainder of their school year.
 Many colleges and universities –including Vanderbilt, Tennessee State and Fisk—have sent their on-campus student’s home, shutting dorms and residence halls.
 Students in study abroad programs have been called back to the states.

-The city’s hotel and hospitality industry has seen business dry up as major entertainment events and spring season athletic events, including the NCAA’s basketball playoff and Final Four games are scrubbed and thousands of people cancel their bus, plane, rental car and hotel reservations.
-Long planned high school and college graduation event have been postponed or cancelled.
-Houses of worship have cancelled services, some quickly trying to connect television streaming systems to deliver services.
+The city’s hotel and hospitality industry has seen business dry up as major entertainment events and spring season athletic events, including the NCAA’s basketball playoff and Final Four games are scrubbed and thousands of people cancel their bus, plane, rental car and

 The Nashville Convention and Visitors Corporation, commonly known as the city’s tourist bureau, has been keeping track of the virus’s impact on the city’s hospitality industry.
 Early this week, the agency said it “is aware of 484 meeting/convention cancellations representing 311,035 room nights and 243,233 attendees.